21 Photos Reveal The Emotional Toll Of Major Weight-Loss Surgery

 Her photos, when viewed all together, depict a major turning point in her life: the moment when she started to accept her body.

-"I didn’t realise until after I had had gastric bypass that I had no idea what I looked like," Geballe tells Refinery29.
+"I didn’t realize until after I had had gastric bypass that I had no idea what I looked like," Geballe tells Refinery29.
 "For some time after, I couldn’t manage my thoughts around my body.
-I didn’t recognise the person reflected before me."
+I didn’t recognize the person reflected before me."

 As immense as Geballe's physical changes were after the surgery — she says she is "two adults smaller" than she was before — the procedure took an incredible emotional toll on her, as well.
 It was only through photography that Geballe found a way to process these feelings of alienation from her own body.